 The packaging is really stylish and not just style over function, it also comes packed with plenty of accessories and one of the finest airline adaptors I have yet to try and use, and I have used it twice already.
-Dita really though this one out and if you want a marketing nudge to think premium this is how to do it.
+Dita really thought this one out and if you want a marketing nudge to think premium this is how to do it.

 Inside you also get a wide range of tips in a small medium and large single bore sizing as well as a single pair of double flange tips which are my usual go-to if available in the stock packaging.

 You also get a quarter jack adapter alongside the custom airline adapter and two rather nice carry cases.
-The first carry case is your typical elongated semi-stiff pill type case for out and about and the second is a more executive type leather carry case which folds rather than zips much like a miniature Aurender Flow case.
+The first carry case is your typical elongated semi-stiff pill type case for out and about and the second is a more executive type leather carry case that folds rather than zips much like a miniature Aurender Flow case.

 The poser in me wants to use the leather folding case at all times regardless.
-Aside from all that you get a small user manual and all of this is neatly laid out in a custom cut foam layer to maximize the initial wow factor when you open it all up.
+Aside from all that you get a small user manual and all of this is neatly laid out in a custom-cut foam layer to maximize the initial wow factor when you open it all up.
 It’s quite masterful actually and not something I was expecting in an IEM package so well done Dita.

-Both the Answer and the Answer Truth Edition have a slightly more old school design than the Westone’s and Shure’s of this world but they are incredibly solid and well made.
+Both the Answer and the Answer Truth Edition have a slightly more old-school design than the Westone’s and Shure’s of this world but they are incredibly solid and well made.

-These are not run of the mill round type IEM chassis with a 10mm driver stuck in it; you can get that anywhere at a much cheaper price.
+These are not run-of-the-mill round type IEM chassis with a 10mm driver stuck in it; you can get that anywhere at a much cheaper price.
 Both these units are in fact handcrafted in house and designed in house and as such reflect a much higher standard of finish that I actually expected.